 Efficacy of Riluzole in Surgical Treatment for Cervical Spondylotic Myelopathy (CSM-Protect)

 CSM (cervical spondylotic myelopathy) is the most common cause of spinal cord injury worldwide.
 While there is recent evidence that surgical decompression is an effective treatment for CSM, not all patients have complete resolution of their neurological symptoms.
-Given this background and data from preclinical models of non-traumatic and traumatic spinal cord injury, there is strong evidence to consider the potential benefit of adding a neuroprotective drug which aids in the treatment of patients with CSM whom are undergoing surgical decompression.
+Given this background and data from preclinical models of non-traumatic and traumatic spinal cord injury, there is strong evidence to consider the potential benefit of adding a neuroprotective drug that aids in the treatment of patients with CSM who are undergoing surgical decompression.
 Riluzole is FDA-approved for the treatment of amyotrophic lateral sclerosis, which has some similar clinical features to CSM.
 Riluzole is currently under investigation for traumatic spinal cord injury.
-Given this background, there is a strong basis to consider studying the potential neurological benefits of Riluzole as a treatment to surgical decompression in patients with CSM.
+Given this background, there is a strong basis to consider studying the potential neurological benefits of Riluzole as a treatment for surgical decompression in patients with CSM.

 You may be eligible to participate in this study if you:

 - Are between 18 and 80 years of age

 - Have a diagnosis of symptomatic cervical spondylotic myelopathy